Man detained by store employees, charged with attempted rape - Salisbury Post

 Man detained by store employees, charged with attempted rape

-KANNAPOLIS —An 18-year-old man is in jail after employees of a dollar store in Kannapolis detained him until police arrived.
+KANNAPOLIS —An 18-year-old man is in jail after employees of a store in Kannapolis detained him until police arrived.

-Omar Elijah Boyd of Kannapolis faces charges of first-degree kidnapping and second-degree attempted rape for incidents at two different dollar stores on the Cabarrus County side of the city.
+Omar Elijah Boyd of Kannapolis faces charges of first-degree kidnapping and second-degree attempted rape for incidents at two different stores on the Cabarrus County side of the city.
 His total bond is $175,000.

 Kannapolis Police officers first were called to a Dollar General store, 439 Cannon Blvd., around 6 p.m. on Friday after a female employee at the store reported being grabbed by a male.
 She was able to get away.
 Her assailant then fled the store, a news release stated.